michiganhackers/puzzles/README.md

 - Unless otherwise specified, the answer to each puzzle is a single word or name in English.
 - You may use the Internet or any other tools to help you solve the puzzles.
 - Submit your solution to the puzzles [here](https://forms.gle/c5FeVGtJptuWfXWX7).
 The first person to submit the correct solution for each weekly puzzle will get a $3 Amazon gift card!
+- Only one submission allowed per person per puzzle -- additional submissions after the first will not be counted.
 - Have fun!

 ## Resources